FruitGooseKSP/ProgramaticExtensionAndRetraction/README.md

   extended, it will also extend to match them).
 - Any parts connected will still be subject to stock abilities (can still extend/retract independently, will still be unable to extend if stowed ie in a cargo bay).
+- As a bonus, the "one-shot" non-retractable stock panels are now retractable.
+- If you wish to completely remove PEAR from specific parts from the game (ie flat, non-extendables), there is a text file inside PluginData.
+Simply add the part name(s) to the list (1 per line) and they will be excluded.